1983 NCAA Division I women's basketball tournament: Notable events

 Neither semifinal game in the final four turned out to be close.
 Defending national champion Louisiana Tech beat long time powerhouse Old Dominion by sixteen points, handing them their 30th consecutive victory.
 In the other semifinal, Southern California had an easier time, beating Georgia by 24 points.
 This set up the championship game between the only two top seeds to advance to the Final Four.

-The two teams had met twice before in regular season, both coming away with a win, but in both cases, on the opponents home court.
+The two teams had met twice before in regular season, both coming away with a win, but in both cases, on the opponent's home court.
 USC beat the Lady Techsters in Louisiana, 64–58, giving the La Tech team their only loss for the year.
 La Tech turned around and beat USC in Los Angeles by two points in January, one of only two losses suffered by the USC team all season.

 The game came down to the final seconds.
 USC had a two-point lead with six seconds left in the game, and freshman star Cheryl Miller at the line for a one-and-one attempt.
 In the era before the three point shot, simply making the foul shot would virtually guarantee the win.
 But Miller missed the free throw, and the Techsters grabbed the rebound.
 The Lady Techsters ran up the court, where Kim Mulkey took the final shot, but it failed to go in, and USC won their first national championship.